michael-huber2772/personal_instruction_guide/Data/Data_Overview.md

 12. Unverified outdated data
 13. Translytic Data

+# Data Profiling
+I believe that in regards to how data behaves that there is a finite amount of behaviors it must have so I believe that there must be a way to profile data sets.
+If I can profile data sets then I should be able to set standard coding standards of how to handle that data.
+Now I know I have read about type 1 and type 2 changes to data and I believe that, that will be part of the profiling.
+There also may already be a system out there for profiling.
+So if I find one I will try and switch over to that system.
+For now I am just going to record different types of data that I encounter.
+* Data that records historical events.
+So it has a day or term when it becomes effective but back dated data can be inserted.

 ## Questions to Research
 -[ ] What type of data can a transactional database create.
 Can this be broken
      down into specific domains or descriptions.